thedevdojo/static/README.md

 </ForEach>
 ```

----

-There's more functionality you can learn about in the docs.
+Those are some of the hottest features available, but there's so much more.
+You can learn more by visiting the documentation here.

 # How To Setup